OF THE PACIFIC CENTRAL DISTRICT

 ARTICLE VI.
 BOARD OF DIRECTORS:

 Section 1.
 The Board of Directors shall consist of seven voting members, six to be elected at the Annual Meetings (3 in odd-numbered, 3 in even-numbered years) for terms of two years each.
-The seventh member shall be a member of the District Young Religious Unitarian Universalists (YRUU) and shall be designated by that organization, or, in the case of a vacancy, by the PCD Board.
+The seventh member shall be a youth elected for a one-year term.
 In order to achieve balance between odd-year and even-year members, the Board may, with the consent of the affected member, extend or reduce a member’s term by one year.

 Section 2.
 At the first regular Board meeting following the Annual Meeting, the Board shall _elect_ a President, Vice President, Corresponding Secretary, Treasurer, and Recording Secretary who shall be Officers of the Board.
 The President, Vice President, and Corresponding Secretary shall be members of the Board.
 The Treasurer and Recording Secretary need not be members of the Board, that provided they are members of a PCD UUA congregation in which case they shall be ex officio non-voting members of the Board.